 Your own GIS is simply your view into the larger system.
 It’s a two-way street.
-You consume information that you need from others, and in turn, you feed your information back into the larger ecosystem.
+You consume information that you need from others, and in turn, you and others feed your information back into the larger ecosystem.

-With cloud computing and the mobile/app revolution, the GIS community is expanding to include almost anyone on the planet.
+Since the early days in GIS, people realized that to be successful, they would need data from other sources beyond their immediate workgroups.
+People quickly recognized the need for data sharing.
+Open GIS and data sharing gained traction quite rapidly across the GIS community, and continues to be a critical aspect of GIS implementation today.
+With cloud computing and the mobile/app revolution, the GIS community is expanding to include almost everyone on the planet.
 The data in every GIS is being brought together virtually to create a comprehensive GIS of the world, and nearly everyone can take GIS with them everywhere they go on their tablets and smartphones.
 Geography and maps enable all kinds of conversations and working relationships both inside and outside your organization.

 GIS users collaborate across communities.
-These communities may be based on relationships fostered by living in the same geography (a city, region, state, or country) or by working in the same industry or subject matter (conservation, utilities, government, land management, agriculture, epidemiology, business, etc.).
+These communities may be based on relationships fostered by living in the same geography (a city, region, state, or country) or by working in the same industry or subject matter (conservation, utilities, government, land management, agriculture, epidemiology, business, and more).
 In these communities, users share critical data layers as well as map designs, best practices, and GIS methods.

 People everywhere are starting to engage with GIS.
 They have been using maps as consumers, and now they are interested in applying them at work and in their community relationships.
 Often this involves communicating with the public by telling stories using maps.
 More and more, members of the public are providing input and collecting their own data for GIS organizations and the public good.
-This makes for better civic engagement at multiple levels.
+This sharing of data makes for better civic engagement at multiple levels.

 Professional GIS provides the foundation for GIS use across your organization.
 It all starts with the work you do on your professional GIS desktops.
 You compile and manage geographic data, work with advanced maps, perform spatial analysis, and conduct GIS projects.
 Your resulting GIS content can be put to use by others in countless ways.
 Your work is shared as online maps and apps that bring GIS to life for users within your organization and beyond.

 GIS is about the people in your organization and the purpose-driven maps and apps they apply to do their work.
-Every user is given an ArcGIS account (i.e., a login) and assigned a role for using ArcGIS.
+Every user is given an ArcGIS account (i.e., a login) and assigned a role in using ArcGIS.
 For example:

-– Herbert Simon, political scientist (1916–2001)
+political scientist (1916–2001)

 Geodesign provides a planning methodology and approach to project design and decision-making, and it is best practiced by a community of collaborators.
 A technical design approach is also involved.
 Once objectives for a project are articulated, professionals survey and characterize a landscape.
 They identify its special resources and the opportunities to support a project as well as the constraints that limit what might be possible or practical.
-GIS is often used in this phase to perform suitability/capability analysis.
+GIS is often used in this phase to perform suitability and capability analysis.
 These results are used to generate the landscape of opportunities and constraints.
 Subsequently, design alternatives are sketched onto the landscape, and further GIS analysis is used to evaluate, compare, and analyze the various design alternatives.

 The practice of geodesign requires collaboration among project participants.
 The most important aspect is the feedback and ideas that are generated by the participants—including local citizens and stakeholders who may be affected.
 Most geodesign activities are about this kind of community engagement and consideration.
 GIS provides a useful tool for others to participate in the evaluation by providing the ability to consider the issues of other stakeholders.

-Many problems in the world are usually not well defined, not easily analyzed, and not easily solved.
-What we do know is that the issues are very important and require thoughtful consideration.
+Many problems in the world are not well defined, not easily analyzed, and not easily solved.
+What we do know is that the issues are important and require thoughtful consideration.
 They are beyond the scope and knowledge of any one person, discipline, or method.
 People must begin to understand the complexities, and then figure out ways to collaborate.
 Collaboration is a common thread, and social benefits are the central objective.

 Geodesign, as an idea, has the potential to enable more effective collaboration between the geographically oriented sciences and the multiple design professions.
 It is clear that for serious societal and environmental issues, designing for change cannot be a solitary activity.
 Inevitably, it is a social endeavor.